IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 Finally, click "FINISH MEAL 2" to complete the today's cycle:

-Now you can use the app to count the hours to comply with the minimum 3 hours gap between the last meal and going to sleep (according to rule 4).
+From this point forward, you can use the FASTING WINDOW timer to count the hours to comply with the minimum 3 hours gap between the last meal and going to sleep (according to rule 4).

 By the way, note that the timers, which count the time after meals, can be additionally useful for those who wait a certain time after eating before drinking.